mmctl/easycrypt-ext/README.md

 3. **Restart Emacs**
    Restart Emacs for the changes to take effect.
-If Emacs starts without errors, you should be good to go.
+If Emacs starts without errors, you should be good to go (warnings are usually fine).

 And you're done!
 The extra integration features should now load automatically alongside EasyCrypt Ext and work out of the box.
 The available featuresare